How to Clean a Granite Composite Sink

 - If neither of these steps work, you may consider trying BLANCO Activ powder which removes the layer of limescale and dirt and restores the sink to its original colour.
 This product is specifically made for BLANCO Silgranit sinks.

-Even though granite-composite sinks are higher maintenance than sinks, they are a great choice thanks to their long-life, high durability and huge choice of colours.
+Even though granite-composite sinks are higher maintenance than stainless steel sinks, they are a great choice thanks to their long-life, high durability and huge choice of colours.
 Granite sinks can withstand a lot, but over time they will start looking dull and discoloured if not taken care of.
 Getting into the habit of treating your sink with care will ensure it lasts for a long time, requiring far less time and attention in the long run.
 If you are interested in having granite-composite sinks installed in your home, the pros at Always Plumbing & Heating will present you with a wide variety of attractive options and professionally install the sinks in your home.